Culture & Learning

 Rainbow Poetry Group Tuesdays

 If you enjoy poetry on a wide range of subjects, we invite you to our informal monthly meetings (on the second Tuesday).
 We bring, read and discuss published poems, with a specific theme each month.
-Next meetings: 13 May (Imtiaz Dharker & Daljit Nagra), 10 June (Fashion), 8 July (D.H.
-Lawrence).
+Next meetings: 12 August (Music), 9 September (A Bird).

 2.30pm.
 Hanwell Community Library, Cherington Road, W7 3HL